Your browser does not support JavaScript! Border Collie Rescue Centres

 So how would we define what makes a centre?

-Certainly not line block kennels or any other form of standard kenneling systems operated by most rescue organisations.
+Certainly not line block kennels or any other form of standard kenneling systems operated by many rescue organisations.

 Our job is to deal with their trauma, not exacerbate it and we have had lots of experience of the various ways dogs can be accommodated while waiting to be found new homes.